Back to guides

 ECH only happens when browser and server both support it.
 If either side does not, the handshake falls back to plaintext SNI.

 For most people there is nothing to configure: use an up-to-date browser with encrypted DNS, and ECH happens automatically on sites that support it.
 ECH protects the name in the handshake; post-quantum key exchange protects the session key behind it, so a recording cannot be decrypted later.
+On the server side, the ECH key this site publishes rotates monthly; how that key lives in the DNS HTTPS record is shown in Anatomy of a Hardened DNS Zone.

 Close the first half of the gap